Your Neighbourhood Place of Hope

 Pastor Jeremy

-1. What did you think about Pastor Jeremy’s sermon?
-Was there anything in it that made you think or something you really liked?
-Was there anything that confused you or that you’d like to know more about?
+1. What stood out to you in Violet’s sermon?
+Was there something that made you think or that you really connected with?
+Was there anything you found confusing or that you’d like to understand better?

 Subscribe to our Weekly Emails!